Judges 4

 If you go with me, then I will go:

 Barak’s request to have Deborah accompany him shows his hesitancy.
-He trusted more in her spiritual leadership than in his own.
+He trusted her spiritual leadership more than his own.
 This isn’t necessarily a bad thing, but it did reflect his dependence on her faith rather than his own.

 “Barak preferred the inspiration of Deborah’s presence to the invisible but certain help of Almighty God…” (Meyer)